pvkaviya-27/dental-ai_study/README.md

-# AI-Assisted CDSS Evaluation Tool: Overcoming Automation Bias
+# Evaluating User Interface Interventions in AI-Assisted CDSS to Mitigate Over-Reliance

 This data collection and testing tool was developed for evaluating Cognitive Forcing Functions (CFFs) in Artificial Intelligence-assisted Clinical Decision Support Systems (AI-CDSS) in Dentistry.
 Specifically, this application was built to simulate a dental diagnostic workflow (detecting proximal caries in bite-wing radiographs) to measure and mitigate clinician over-reliance on AI.